How to use the Material Separation Photoshop Plugin

 Tips

-2. Press the Cut Out button
+2. Click Cut Out

-3. Cut Out result
+3. Cut out result

-| Layer state | Cut Out result |
+| Layer status | Cut out result |

 |---|---|